Gauthamnair-Ronin/Mitti_Sathi/README.md

 ## About the Models

-- **Classification Model**: This model predicts the crop type based on various soil and environmental features.
+- **Classification Model**: This model predicts the crop type based on soil composition.
 - **Regression Model**: This model predicts the crop yield based on environmental conditions such as temperature, soil pH, and more.

 ## Technologies Used